hawc2/dataspec/content/Events/_index.md

 Sarah Potvin and Alex Wermer-Colan
 [Texas Conference of Digital Libraries](https://tcdl2024.sched.com/) (2024)

+## Relevant Scholarship and Resources
+Relevant scholarship to the National Forum includes recent work in copyright law, digital humanities, and related fields in GLAM.

+A running list of relevant references can be found on our [Zotero library](https://www.zotero.org/groups/5232836/data_speculations)

+For resources around building a science fiction corpus, see [sfnexus.io/scholarship](https://sfnexus.io/scholarship/).

 ## Past Presentations on SF Nexus
-Association of Digital Humanities Organization, 2024 Alex Wermer-Colan
+Association of Digital Humanities Organization, 2024
+Alex Wermer-Colan, Dez Miller, Megan Kane, SaraGrace Stefan

 HathiTrust Community Week, 2022
 Alex Wermer-Colan

 Code4Lib, 2022
 Inna Kouper and Alex Wermer-Colan

 Association for Computers in the Humanities, 2019
 Alex Wermer-Colan and Rikk Mulligan

-American Philosophical Society, 2019
+American Philosophical Society, "The Past, Present, and Future of Libraries," 2019
 Alex Wermer-Colan and James Kopaczewski

-## Relevant Scholarship and Resources
-Relevant scholarship to the National Forum includes recent work in copyright law, digital humanities, and related fields in GLAM.

-A running list of relevant references can be found on our [Zotero library](https://www.zotero.org/groups/5232836/data_speculations)

-For resources around building a science fiction corpus, see [sfnexus.io/scholarship](https://sfnexus.io/scholarship/).